resoluteworks/invirt/docs/docs/api/invirt-data/data-filter.md

 database semantics.
 The rationale for this is discussed [here](/docs/framework/data-querying/overview#rationale).

-The component has two subclasses `DataFilter.Field` and `DataFilter.Compound`, which represent definitions for direct field filtering criteria and compound (OR/AND) queries, respectively
+The component has two subclasses `DataFilter.Field` and `DataFilter.Compound`, which represent definitions for direct field filtering criteria and compound (OR/AND) queries, respectively.

 ## DataFilter.Field
 Defines a data querying criteria in the form of `<fieldName> <operation> [optional <value>]`.
-This is typically used to define equals, greater than, less than, contains, etc filtering criteria.
+This is typically used to define equals, greater than, less than, contains, etc.

 ```kotlin
 data class Field<Value : Any>(